 Sure, the more content, the better.
 As long as that content is good quality and is relevant to what your blog is about.

 And that’s where a lot of bloggers go wrong.
 They think they need to churn out as much content as possible and as often as possible.
-This typically results in poor quality articles, in a site that is all over the place without any structure.
+This typically results in poor quality articles, in sites that are all over the place without much structure.

 Focus on quality, and don’t stress about quantity.
-And when I say quality, I really don’t mean long-form content.
+And when I say quality, I don’t necessarily mean long-form content.

 9. Irrelevant Footer Links